Botany360 Logo

 Student Representatives, Ioana Anghel and Eli Hartung, led a Q&A on the position description, requirements, the election process, and examples of candidate bios submitted.

-• Prepping for PLANTS: An Informational Webinar about the PLANTS Underrepresented Undergrads (March 10, 2023)
+• Prepping for PLANTS: An Informational Webinar about the PLANTS Travel Awards for Underrepresented Undergrads (March 10, 2023)

 Want to know more about the PLANTS Undergraduate Travel Awards and a mentored Botany conference experience?
 This webinar allows you to hear about the program from past PLANTS scholars and get direction about the application process.